|

 hippie headspace, accepted the role.
 So began a 17-year, 16-album journey

-with the newly named Chicago Transit Authority.
+with the newly named

-time Cetera left
+By the time Cetera left

 Chicago